 Sadly, they couldn’t make the tram ride to the top handicap accessible.
 We’re kinda stuck with the system as it was designed in the 1960’s.
 But they added a replica of the Arch’s “keystone” to the lobby area.
 So if you’re visiting with a guest who can’t make the tram ride, or you’re feeling a little dicey about riding up in the cars, or you just want to see what you’re getting into…you can get a virtual experience right on ground level.

 Mitch and I visited a few weeks before the museum was complete, so the display still had caution tape on it.
 But when you visit, you can walk right in!
-It’s a pretty good replica that uses monitors –with a live feed from the top–in place of windows.
-The outside of the windows are from the actual Arch (they have to be replaced from time to time) and the light on top is the original light from the 60s!
+It’s a pretty good replica that replaces the windows with monitors showing a recording from the actual windows 630 feet up.
+The window glass is from the actual Arch (they have to be replaced from time to time) and the light on top is the original light from the ’60s!

 Ticket Counters and Security

-One of the subtle fixes to the Arch’s visitors center is the addition of a proper lobby.
-Besides being stunningly beautiful, the new lobby is big enough to hold a good number of visitors INDOORS before you cross security.
+Adding a proper lobby is one of the best things the remodel gave us!
+Besides being stunningly beautiful, the new lobby is big enough to hold a good number of visitors INDOORS before you enter security.
 Yes, we still need to go through an airport style security zone (it’s a federal monument after all) but now you can wait in comfort.
 There’s also a restroom you can visit before standing in line–great news for families!